Siddanagowda/PyTorch/README.md

 4. **PyTorch_computer_vision.ipynb**
    This notebook focuses on computer vision tasks using PyTorch.
 It includes examples and explanations for working with image data, building convolutional neural networks (CNNs), and applying transfer learning.

+5. **PyTorch_NLP.ipynb**
+   This notebook introduces natural language processing (NLP) tasks using PyTorch.
+It covers tokenization, embeddings, and building RNNs or transformers for text data.

+6. **PyTorch_TimeSeries.ipynb**
+   This notebook demonstrates how to work with time series data using PyTorch.
+It includes examples of building and training models like RNNs, LSTMs, and GRUs for sequential data.

+7. **PyTorch_Advanced_Topics.ipynb**
+   This notebook explores advanced PyTorch topics, such as custom datasets, distributed training, and mixed precision training.

 ---

 ## How to Use